kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/short-link-app/01-routes/05-component-state-and-signup-form.md

 ```
 </details>

+* Remove the `increment()` and `decrement()` methods as we don't need them inside our app

 ## Create our form
+* We want to have a form that had email and password inputs and a button
+* When the user submits the form it will generate an error if either are empty

 * It will keep track of error message inside `state`
 * The default error should just be an empty string
 * If there are no errors we don't want to show anything at all